How trucking companies use a victim's age or health conditions to devalue their claim

 How does this defense work?

-- A particularly common example of this is the trucking company and/or insurance provider stating that, because a plaintiff was afflicted with cancer, the normal logic of proving damages does not apply.
-Rather, they propose that the claimant ought to be viewed as either less able to benefit from, or less deserving of damages that would be awarded to a previously healthy person.
-So for example, if you or your lost loved one has or had stage four cancer, then they will claim that this condition “negates” the regular extent of damages.
+A particularly common example of this is the trucking company and/or insurance provider stating that, because a plaintiff was afflicted with multiple sclerosis, the normal logic of proving damages should not apply.
+Rather, they will argue that the claimant ought to be viewed as either less able to benefit from, and therefore less deserving of, the same damages that would have been awarded to an otherwise healthy person injured in the same manner.

+A case we recently litigated illustrates this principle well.
 The family of a retired army colonel called us to represent their case.
-The man had been a pillar in the community, ran a school for troubled boys, was an elder in the church, etc. He was an all-round good guy.
+The man had been a pillar of his community, ran a school for troubled boys, was an elder in the church, etc. He was an all-round good guy.
 He also happened to be in his late 60s and had diabetes.
 Even so, he was in good health, and had his condition under control.

-In his case, an 18-wheeler blew through a stop sign right in front of him, the man’s vehicle went under the truck and he was killed.
-The trucking company argued that since the man was older and had diabetes this really wasn’t that big of a deal because he already hand “one foot in the grave”.
+In his case, an 18-wheeler blew through a stop sign right in front of him, the man's vehicle went under the truck and he was killed.
+The trucking company argued that since the man was older and had diabetes, this really wasn't that big of a deal because he already had "one foot in the grave."

-We point out that there’s no truth in what the trucking company is saying.
-We have the victim’s doctors come and attest to the health and specific situation relevant to the client’s fitness prior to the accident.
-Such a defense is easily countered, because it is often flat-out wrong.
+Defenses like this are easily countered, because, in addition to being morally reprehensible, they are often flat-out wrong.
+We point out that there's no truth in what the trucking company is saying.
+We have the victim's doctors come and attest to the health factors relevant to the client's fitness prior to the accident.
 The civil courts and their representatives recognize that human life is precious regardless of how long it lasts.
-So we redirect the focus back to where it should be and put our clients in the position to recover compensation comparable to their losses.
+So we redirect the focus back to where it should be, on the facts of what happened and the harms done to our clients, putting them in the best possible position to recover compensation comparable to their losses.

 Grossman Law Offices can defeat this defense.
-We’ve seen it used several times in our 25 years of experience litigating personal injury and wrongful death claims, and are prepared to keep the focus where it should be during your case.
-So reach us at our toll-free number, (855) 326-0000, and receive complimentary, confidential consultation today.
+We've seen it used several times in our 25 years of experience litigating truck accident personal injury and wrongful death claims, and are prepared to keep the focus where it should be during your case.
+If you've been injured in a crash involving a semi-truck, please call us at our toll-free number (855) 326-0000 for a free consultation.

 Related Articles for Further Reading: